Best Of17 min read

 Cons:

-• Renewal pricing is harsh — plan for it
+• Renewal pricing stings — plan for it

 • Storage limits are low compared to competitors